 - I wanna help out!
 What can I do?

 There are several ways you can help us at the moment:

 - Contact conventions about improving their harassment policies (our sample policy, Con Resources)

-- Graphic design for our logo and website needs
+- Graphic design for website needs

 - Writers for other parts of the community that we don't typically cover/aren't a part of

 - Cosplayers from other countries to offer different perspectives & information on their local laws